fernandossouza/historianalarmservice/README.md

 # historianalarmservice
-API with historian of alarm and alarms currents
+API with historian of alarm and alarms currents.
+Default port: 5012

 ## Alarm
 this used for CRUD of alarm